Mirantis/virtlet/docs/docs/reference/virtletctl.md

 * [virtletctl gendoc](#virtletctl-gendoc) - Generate Markdown documentation for the commands
 * [virtletctl install](#virtletctl-install) - Install virtletctl as a kubectl plugin
 * [virtletctl ssh](#virtletctl-ssh) - Connect to a VM pod using ssh
+* [virtletctl validate](#virtletctl-validate) - Make sure the cluster is ready for Virtlet deployment
 * [virtletctl version](#virtletctl-version) - Display Virtlet version information
 * [virtletctl virsh](#virtletctl-virsh) - Execute a virsh command
 * [virtletctl vnc](#virtletctl-vnc) - Provide access to the VNC console of a VM pod